Contact Information and Links

 In a college class, the expectation is students will average 2 hours outside of class for each hour spent in class.
 For this class, that means spending 9 hours per week studying.

-If you are unable to participate in the ways desribed above, you should withdraw.
-The final day to withdraw is May 23.
+If you are unable to participate in the ways described above, you should withdraw.

-The average of your weighted test scores will determine your final grade using this scale:
+The average of your weighted scores will determine your final grade as placed on a class curve.

 See the Weekly Outline in the Moodle online classroom.